HOGENT-MLOps/mlops-labs/assignment/03-kubernetes.md

 - Show that you can scale up and down the number of replicas of an application
 - Show that you can add, remove or change labels and selectors
 - Show that you can manipulate Kubernetes resources using labels and selectors
+- Show that you wrote an elaborate lab report in Markdown and pushed it to the repository
-- Show your lab notes and cheat sheet with useful commands
+- Show that you updated the cheat sheet with the commands you need to remember

 ## Additional resources